Psalm 23: Uses in Judaism

-Uses in the Christian tradition
+Uses in Christianity

 For Christians, the image of God as a shepherd evokes connections not only with David but with Jesus, described as the "Good Shepherd" in the Gospel of John.
 The phrase "the valley of the shadow of death" is often taken as an allusion to the eternal life given by Jesus.

 Orthodox Christians typically include this Psalm in the prayers of preparation for receiving the Eucharist.

 The Reformation inspired widespread efforts in western Europe to make biblical texts available in vernacular languages.
 One of the most popular early English versions was the Geneva Bible (1557).
 The most widely recognized version of the psalm in English today is undoubtedly the one drawn from the King James Bible (1611).

 In the Catholic Church, this psalm is assigned to the Daytime hours of Sunday Week 2 in the Liturgy of the Hours and is sung as a responsorial in Masses for the dead.
-The Church of England's Book of Common Prayer, it is appointed to be read on the evening of the fourth day of the month.
+In the Church of England's Book of Common Prayer, it is appointed to be read on the evening of the fourth day of the month.

+In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the office of Terce.
+It is also in the prayer of the Veil, which is generally prayed only by monks.

 The psalm is a popular passage for memorization and is often used in sermons.
+Many phrases in the English translation of the psalm have become individually popular in their own right, in particular, “the Lord is my shepherd, I shall not want”, much of verse 4, and “my cup runneth over”.

 Use in funerals

-In the twentieth century, Psalm 23 became particularly associated with funeral liturgies in the English-speaking world, and films with funeral scenes often depict a graveside recitation of the psalm.
+In the 20th century, Psalm 23 became particularly associated with funeral liturgies in the English-speaking world, and films with funeral scenes often depict a graveside recitation of the psalm.
 Official liturgies of English-speaking churches were slow to adopt this practice.
-The Book of Common Prayer has only Psalms 39 and 90 in its Order for the Burial of the Dead, and in the Episcopal Church in the United States, Psalm 23 was not used for funerals until the 1928 revision of the prayer book.
+In the Church of England, the Book of Common Prayer has only Psalms 39 and 90 in its Order for the Burial of the Dead, and in the Episcopal Church in the United States, Psalm 23 was not used for funerals until the 1928 revision of the prayer book.